The Boundedness Locus and baby Mandelbrot sets for some generalized McMullen maps: Extending Results: the case of small

-\begin{proof} $R_{n,a,c}$ is analytic on $\setUp'$ by choice of the boundaries as well as two-to-one with a single critical point.
-With this, $R_{n,a,c}$ satisfies the definition of a polynomial-like map of degree two by Lemma \ref{tighter_radius_uprime_in_U}. \end{proof}
+\begin{proof} $R_{n,a,c}$ is analytic on $\setUp'$ by choice of the boundaries, as well as two-to-one with a single critical point.
+Thus, $R_{n,a,c}$ satisfies the definition of a polynomial-like map of degree two by Lemma \ref{tighter_radius_uprime_in_U}. \end{proof}